mireiffe/individual_tooth_segmentation/README.md

 ## Summary

-An implementation for individual tooth segmentation method in human teeth image taken outside of oral cavity by an optical camera.
+An implementation for individual tooth segmentation method in human teeth image taken outside oral cavity by an optical camera.

 | Ground truth | Proposed |
 |:-------:|:-------:|